 - 2E kids often fall through the cracks of the school system.

-- 2E students tend to develop asymmetrically – meaning that their development is scattered – advanced in some areas and perform at a lower level than expected in other areas.
+- 2E students develop asymmetrically – meaning that their development is scattered – advanced in some areas and perform at a lower level than expected in other areas.

 - 2E students are often misunderstood and are mislabeled especially by their teachers.